Source: Passport&Plates – Q&A with Passports&Plates

 S: It’s hard to make that conclusion if I’ve only visited a place for a short period of time.
 However, out of all the places I’ve spent a month or more, I’d say it’s between Indonesia and Ireland.
 If you even look a little lost, an Irish person will come up to you and ask how they can help.
 I was astounded by how friendly and curious everyone was and how safe the country is overall.

 I felt the same in Indonesia.
 People went above and beyond to welcome me.
-I spent two months there and didn’t speak any Indonesia and relied a lot on strangers to help me communicate.
+I spent two months there and didn’t speak any Indonesian and relied a lot on strangers to help me communicate.
 I’m normally quite independent so I had a hard time with this, but I’m grateful for all the people that helped make my time there amazing.

 T: What’s the best piece of travel advice you’ve received?